Here are some guidelines for socket graft postoperative care, although you should consult specific instructions if you have received:

 If you experience these complications, or if you are not healing by a week after your procedure, please contact us.

-If you have additional questions about these after care instructions, your prescriptions, or your condition, do not hesitate to call 201-343-4044.
+If you have additional questions about these after care instructions, your prescriptions, or your condition, do not hesitate to call 201-343-4044 or send us an email.
 We will answer your questions, and, if necessary, schedule an appointment with an implant dentist at the River Edge Dental Center for General & Cosmetic Dentistry.